Mhdi-Asgri/assignment-tracker/README.md

 ## Features

-- 📱 Fully responsive design
 - 🔍 Search functionality for assignments
 - 🗂 Sorting by type or date
-- 🖥 Clean, modern UI with Persian support
+- 🖥 Clean, modern UI with Persian support (for Despktop)
 - 🎨 Custom styling with CSS (no Tailwind dependency)

 ## Installation